 I love Dates and I love Smoothies.
 Smoothies are a great way to get more anti-oxidant rich fruits into your diet.
 Smoothies are easy to make, can be really tasty, and can be given to children as a "sweet" way to get more nutrition into their diet.
 Fruits are loaded with fiber, minerals, and nutrients and increased consumption of many of these fruits can help prevent infections and decrease your risk of just about every disease you can think of.
 I am a big fan of berries so this smoothie recipe below will contain lots of berries which are usually very high in immune boosting Vitamin C.

 Dates are on the other hand are a delicious fruit that is native to the Middle East.
 They are extremely sweet and rich in nutrients.
 Dates are a good source of fiber, calcium, potassium, B-Vitamins, magnesium, protein, and abundance of trace minerals like copper and magnesium.
 I recommend everyone use Dates in their smoothies instead of isolated sweeteners like agave, maple syrup, or regular sugar.
-My latest special report, Sweeteners: What to Consume and To Avoid tells you the dangers of consuming certain isolated sweeteners and what isolated and whole food sweeteners are more suitable to consume.

 Here is a delicious recipe I created: